How to get rid of plantar warts

 For complete plantar wart removal, visit your healthcare provider, who will use one of a few effective methods for getting rid of plantar warts, including:

 Cryotherapy.
 One of the most commonly used plantar wart removal methods involves freezing them off, a procedure known as cryotherapy.
 To freeze plantar warts, your healthcare provider will swab or spray liquid nitrogen onto the wart and a small area surrounding the wart.
 The liquid nitrogen is extremely cold and burns the skin, killing the virus-infected cells.
-Freezing plantar warts is painful and causes redness and, in some cases, blisters.
-It typically takes several treatments spaced two to three weeks apart to freeze plantar warts completely off.
+Freezing plantar warts can be painful and may cause redness and, in some cases, blisters.
+It typically takes several treatments spaced two to three weeks apart to freeze off plantar warts completely.

 Electrodessication.
-Also known as zapping and cutting or cautery and curettage, electrodessication involves drying the wart with an electric needle and using a small, scoop-like instrument called a curette to dig out the wart.
-Electrodessication typically leaves scarring, and it's not generally recommended for plantar warts unless they don't respond to other treatments.
+Also known as zapping and cutting or cautery and curettage, electrodessication involves burning the wart with an electric needle and using a small, scoop-like instrument called a curette to dig out the wart.
+Electrodessication may leave scars, so it's not often used for plantar warts unless they don't respond to other treatments.

 Other plantar wart treatment methods